 Application Fee - A fee is required to be submitted along with your application.
 This fee will cover the costs for processing the application for admission.

 Princeton Theological Seminary requires that applicants for whom English is not a primary language take the Test of English as a Foreign Language (TOEFL).
 Such applicants should register for the TOEFL at the earliest opportunity, as scoring and processing take considerable time and the results must be received by January 30.
 On some dates when the TOEFL exam is administered, the TWE (Test of Written English) is given at no additional charge.
+The TOEFL code is 2671.
 If possible, please schedule the TOEFL on a date that includes the TWE.
 For more TOEFL information, please visit www.toefl.org.

 There are three different methods of taking the test.
 The Seminary’s minimum scores for each method are as follows:

 - If you take the paper-based test: A minimum TOEFL score of 580 is required along with a minimum score of 57-reading, 59-writing, and 58-listening.

 - If you take the computer-based test: A minimum score of 250 is required along with a minimum score of 23-reading, 26-writing, 23-listening and an essay rating of 5.

 - If you take the internet-based test: A minimum total score of 92 is required along with a minimum score of 23 on all four parts - reading, listening, writing, and speaking.